smartczh/gourp-report-files/Data-Factory-Introduction-Report.md

 }
 ```

-+ Pipeline:
++ Pipelines and activities:
-  + A logical grouping of activities that performs a unit of work
+  + A logical grouping of activities that performs a unit of task
   + Custom control flow: sequence, branching, for-each, etc.

 ![pipeline-portal-view](./Materials/pipeline-portal-view.png)